7 Steps Model: Step 0

 Use PubMed's "Clinical Queries" pre-filtered search box to find high level studies that are evidence-based.

-Searching for the best literature on your PICOT begins with choosing the right type of question and matching it with an ideal study type.
+Searching for evidence-based literature on your PICOT included choosing the right type of question and matching it with an ideal study type.
 For example, an Intervention/Therapy PICOT is best answered by finding Randomized Controlled Trials, Systematic Reviews and Meta-analyses.
 These publications are considered some of the highest level of evidence literature or "gold standard."
-For more information see the "Levels of Evidence" tab.

 Databases are designed to include options for limiting or refining your searches to certain publication types like the ones listed below: